mindz-team/laravel-crudable/README.md

 To disable pagination for controller `pagination` method should return `null` ,`false` or `0`.
 To disable pagination for single request a query parameter `pagination` with `false` need to be passed.

+To maintain pagination query string params you can use `withQueryString` method

+    protected function withQueryString() {
+        return true;
+    }

 ### Meta

 To collection response there is a possibility to add `meta` information with method `meta`